 - 1. These level-sensitive signals can be asserted synchronously or asynchronously.
-To be sample on as specific clock edge, setup and hold times must be met.
-If asserted asynchronously, they must be asserted for a minimum pulse width of two clocks. - These edge-sensitive signals can be asserted synchronously or asynchronously.
-To be sample on as specific clock edge, setup and hold times must be met.
+To be sampled on a specific clock edge, setup and hold times must be met.
+If asserted asynchronously, they must be asserted for a minimum pulse width of two clocks. - 2.
+These edge-sensitive signals can be asserted synchronously or asynchronously.
+To be sampled on a specific clock edge, setup and hold times must be met.
 If asserted asynchronously, they must have been negated at least two clocks prior to assertion and must remain asserted at least two clocks.